Xilinx/Vitis_Model_Composer/Examples/AIENGINE/README.md

 <a href="./Importing_AIE_blocks/AIE_Class_Kernel_FIR/README.md">Importing a kernel class as a block                      </a>
 </td>
 <td>
-In this example we import an AI Engine class kernel into Vitis Model Compsoer as a block.
+In this example we import an AI Engine class kernel into Vitis Model Composer as a block.
 </td>
 </tr>